Save at The National Portrait Gallery in London

 There are over 10,000 portraits in this London gallery’s primary collection, many of which are on display across several floors from Henry VII and Florence Nightingale to The Beatles and the current monarch, Queen Elizabeth II.

 Entry to the Portrait Gallery in London is free to the general public but The London Pass grants you access to the current exhibition at no extra cost.
-When an exhibition is not showing receive a fully illustrated Visitor’s Guide worth £5.
+When an exhibition is not showing receive an Audio Guide for the permanent collection

 William Eggleston Portraits (21 July - 23 October 2016)